 In the mobile device space the turnover and evolution is significantly more rapid than in the traditional PC asset inventory.
 In such a rapid growing environment system updates are frequent and often need to go through layers of validation and customization before being applied to an end device.
 For example, for Android devices the OS updates are reviewed at three different levels before the end user can install them; OEM vendors use software customization to verify that update doesn't impact user experience, manufactures test to make sure the update doesn't impact their hardware functionality and cellular carriers often hold back on updates until they are sure that connectivity is not impacted.
-After all necessary checks are completed and the updates are not obvious or installation is not mandatory.
+After all necessary checks are completed and the updates are released to the general public it often happens that the updates are not obvious or installation is not mandatory.
 In this case performing actual software upgrades is at the discretion of the end user which would need to be properly educated in order keep their mobile device up to date.
 To sustain this education the organization might need to create a patch education process and setup an internal knowledge base support solution.